-- Bolster resources for literacy and numeracy support: - Additional part time teacher for literacy and numeracy data tracking to monitor growth and improvement, teacher coaching, and student intervention and supports - Continue part time teacher for additional French Immersion literacy support, data tracking and assessment support - Purchase additional assessment or programming materials for literacy and numeracy - Enhance classroom reading materials and classroom libraries - Teach students skills to manage various settings such as timed activities, and provide opportunities for students to re-do assessments, see exemplars for advancing and mastery, set goals, and improve in their work.
+- Bolster resources for literacy and numeracy support: - Additional part time teacher for literacy and numeracy data tracking to monitor growth and improvement, teacher coaching, and student intervention and supports - Continue part time teacher for additional French Immersion literacy support, data tracking and assessment support - o Purchase additional assessment or programming materials for literacy and numeracy - Enhance classroom reading materials and classroom libraries - Teach students test-taking skills, practice timed activities, and provide opportunities for students to re-do assessments, see exemplars for advancing and mastery, set goals, and improve in their work.
 Embed time for reflection and goal setting, and opportunities for challenges. - Embed Indigenous practices into literacy and numeracy activities by learning on the land and with nature, engaging in storytelling, learning from guests or elders, and using Indigenous games or resources.
 Learning will be cyclical, spiraled, celebrated, and involve sharing, while being interconnected within all subject areas. - Work with RVS Learning Specialists for additional training, coaching, and a 1-month school residency for teacher learning and support.

-- Literacy and Numeracy Staff Team to discuss and design ways to enhance consistency of practices across the school, enhance communications home and recommendations for parents: - Creation of a School Policy to help build consistent practices across the school, outlining what a literacy block and numeracy block for learning looks like. - Increase student opportunities to practice high frequency words based on curriculum, math fluency, and vocabulary with games, home practice, and study habits. - O Dedicated time weekly for challenges or games to practice literacy and numeracy. - Building a home reading program or vocabulary/ word work program, as well as program alignment between grades and across classrooms. - Increase student engagement and excitement in literacy and numeracy with literacy & numeracy games, guest author visits, contests, learning certificates, math and literacy challenges - Celebrations in learning and growth classroom and school-wide acknowledgement with Learner and Leader Awards, Weekly literacy and numeracy challenges, and daily news. - Continue new attendance policy and procedures to increase student attendance with regular review meetings, Attendance Support Plans, and notifying parents with letters and awards.
+- Literacy and Numeracy Staff Team to discuss and design ways to enhance consistency of practices across the school, enhance communications home and recommendations for parents: - Increase student opportunities to practice high frequency words based on curriculum, math fluency, and vocabulary with games, home practice, and study habits. - Dedicated time weekly for challenges or games to practice literacy and numeracy - Building a home reading program or vocabulary/ word work program, as well as program alignment between grades and across classrooms. - Increase student engagement and excitement in literacy and numeracy with literacy & numeracy games, guest author visits, contests, learning certificates, math and literacy challenges - Celebrations in learning and growth classroom and school-wide acknowledgement